 To my grandmother, thanks for being tough.
 Thanks for leaving me enough wisdom and strength to face the world before you left.
 Now I know why you had to show me tough love.

-To that kite that disappeared with the wind, it was a great lesson from the universe to find balance in between things.
-To discipline yourself in order not to get lost with the unpredictable direction of the wind.
-To always keep my connection to the ground.
-I know it’s not always a good place up there, it can be cold, lonely and sometimes it’s just going to break yourself apart.
+To that kite that disappeared with the wind, it was a lesson from the universe.
+To find balance in between things.
+To have self-discipline in order not to get lost with the unpredictable direction of the wind.
+To always keep my connection to the ground and know that being on top is not always a good place to be.
+It could be cold, lonely and sometimes it’s just going to break myself apart.

 As I grew older, I realized that we are only able to see our treasures when we are ready to have them.
 It could’ve been just in front of us the whole time but we were looking somewhere else and it’s alright.
-That’s life.
-We need to seek experience and ideas before we are able to see the beauty of life we have.
-It’s up to you.
-It’s your own definition of happiness or success.
-If you are looking for happiness, look for things that nurtures the soul and the key to that is to always know what your heart feels.
-If you want to be successful about something, you’ve got to use your craft.
-Develop, keep doing it until you master it.
-It doesn’t matter how slow you progress as long as you are not stepping back.
-We are part of a great masterpiece, part of the soul of the universe and it will bring us to where we are supposed to be.
-Sometimes we just get surprised for those things we never expect would actually happen to us.
+That’s life!
+We need to experience and learn new ideas before we are able to see the beauty of life we have.
+Life is up to you, your own definition.